cLegob/DeathGuard/README.md

 ### Notes
 - The plugin uses a confirmation system for critical actions like purging data to prevent accidental data loss.
 - Commands may not work if the specified player is offline or does not exist.

-For more detailed information or troubleshooting, consult the plugin’s documentation or support channels.

 ---